tiohsa/vsmemo/README.md

 ## Usage

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-2. Run the command: **Create Date Note**.
+2. Run one of the following commands:
-3. Enter a title for your note.
-4. A new Markdown file will be created in the configured directory with the current date and your title.
+   - **Create Date Note**: Create a new date-stamped note.
+   - **Create Markdown Table at Position**: Insert a Markdown table at the cursor.
+You will be prompted for row/column count and header.
+   - **Insert Markdown Table Column**: Select a Markdown table, run this command, and specify the column index to insert.
+   - **Insert Markdown Table Row**: Select a Markdown table, run this command, and specify the row index to insert.
+   - **Convert Selection to Markdown Table**: Select delimited text, run this command, and specify the delimiter (e.g., comma, tab).
+3. Follow the prompts to complete the action.

 ## Extension Settings